 - Inadequate insulin dosage

-- Alcohol abuse
+- Alcohol and/or drug abuse

 SYMPTOMS OF DKA